medmondson44/dune/README.md

 # dune
 This is a repo to hold attack artifacts from my home lab.
+The PowerShell script can be used to parse most event logs.
+The .ipynb file is an iPython file.
+You can view it inside of a Jupyter Notebook to get the answers if you are stuck.

 1. How did the attacker get the payload onto noabar?
 Hint: Look for LOLBINS.